tjworks/tapdata-docs-en/docs/cloud/appendix/enhanced-js.md

 ## sleep

-Description: The duration of the program hibernation is specified in milliseconds.
+Description: The program sleeps for a specified duration, measured in milliseconds.

 Example: